yehia67/documentation/getting-started/0.1/tutorials/send-your-first-data-transaction-with-the-trinity-wallet.md

 # Send your first data transaction (Trinity)

-**Trinity is an open-source application that has a user interface for sending and receiving transactions.**
+**Trinity is a mobile and desktop application with a user interface that allows you to transfer data and value in an IOTA network.**

 Trinity allows you to do the following:
 * Create a password-protected account to store and access your seeds